DariaKIL/Glioblastoma_mutations/README.md

 ## Project Structure
 - Snakemake: file for managing the pipeline.
-- filtrating.ipynb
+- data_filtration.ipynb
-- dag.pdf: illustration of this pipeline.
+- dag.png: illustration of this pipeline.
-- README.md: This file.
+- README.md

 ## Prerequisites